 *Stuck in the house and bored, check out these options to entertain yourself:

-- You can also get millions of books at discount prices at The Book Depository.
+- Or find millions of books at discount prices at The Book Depository.

 - Don’t have time or just don’t like to read but want to sound like you do?
 Check out Instaread which gives you access to 15 minute audio and text summaries of the best nonfiction.
 Try a free 30 day trial.